Russia says attacks not hitting civilians. Scenes in cities tell a different story.

 Despite his sadness, he said: “There’s nothing I can do, so I can’t really be worried.”

 Outside, civilians and some uniformed cleanup crews plucked through the massive pile of debris, transferring it bit by bit to a wagon connected to a tractor that periodically hauled it away.
 Others gathered around to gape at the scene.
-Some filming it on their phones and expressing gratitude they themselves were not the ones wounded or displaced.
+Some filmed it on their phones and expressed gratitude that they themselves were not the ones wounded or displaced.

 Crumpled air conditioners and satellite dishes hung off the building.
 A winter parka dangled from one of the top floors.
-A blown-out window revealed a glimpse into someone’s closet where a fur coat hung from a hanger.
-Through another, a poster of the famous Ukrainian poet known as Kobzar Taras.
+A blown-out window revealed a glimpse into someone’s closet, where a fur coat hung from a hanger.
+Through another, there was a poster of the famous Ukrainian poet known as Kobzar Taras.

-In one neighborhood in Kharkiv, in the country’s east, the target was likely the Academy of the National Guard.
+In one neighborhood in Kharkiv, in the country’s east, the target was probably the Academy of the National Guard.
 But what appeared to be a mortar from a 300-millimeter Smerch artillery rocket apparently missed its intended target, landing instead in the middle of a crosswalk in a civilian area that includes apartment buildings, a large market and a KFC.
 It was eventually removed from the street and an orange barrier was placed around the crater it left behind.

 It was unclear if the rocket carried a single warhead or cluster munitions, the latter of which are banned by most countries, with the exception of Russia, the United States and some others.